 WINTER IN BEAR VALLEY

-Bear Valley Mountain Resort offers a total of ten lifts (including 2 high speed lifts) and 75+ trails across 1680 ski-able acres with a 1900′ vertical drop!
+California’s 6th largest ski area, Bear Valley Mountain Resort offers a total of ten lifts (including 2 high-speed lifts) and 75+ trails across 1680 ski-able acres with a 1900′ vertical drop!
 25% of trails are beginner difficulty, 40% are intermediate and 35% are advanced or higher.
-Breath taking scenery 360 degrees!
+Breathtaking scenery 360 degrees!
 Bear Valley has invested heavily in snow guns, ensuring long snow seasons, even if Mother Nature doesn’t cooperate.

-The closest major ski resort to the Bay Area, Bear Valley’s central Sierra location and 8,500 foot summit provide some of the lightest and deepest snow conditions in all of California.
-(Bear Valley Ski Area is operated under special use permit with the Stanislaus Forest.)
+The closest major ski resort to the Bay Area, Bear Valley’s Central Sierra location and 8,500-foot summit provide some of the lightest powder and deepest snowpacks in all of California.

 Bear Valley is the site of several annual ski races including the infamous Bjornloppet race which attracts everyone from beginner to expert racers each year.
 Bear Valley breeds cross country competitors.
 Olympians and other ranked racers have called Bear Valley home to train on the impeccably groomed trail system.

 Extensive backcountry cross-country and snowmobile trails can also be found three miles above Bear Valley at the Lake Alpine Sno-Park area.